Kzernobog/ARO_Practical_2022/README.md

 </p>

 ## Setting up the environment:
-NOTE: This lab is only guaranteed to work with Ubuntu 20.04 From here, you should be under ./ARO_Practical_2022 directory.
+From here, you should be under ./ARO_Practical_2022 directory.

 ### Option 1: Setup with conda